Responsible Conduct of Research (RCR)

 Responsible Conduct of Research (RCR) denotes good citizenship in research conduct.
 Faculty, students and staff who report their work honestly, accurately, and objectively promote public trust in research and model ethical research practices for future generations of scholars.

-RCR includes most of the professional activities that are part and parcel of research.
 The Human Subjects Protection Program has developed a series of booklets specific to the nine federally-defined Responsible Conduct of Research areas:

 - Animal Welfare